COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Phase 1, prodrome: This phase is sometimes called preheadache or premonitory phase.
 Its symptoms include aphasia, or difficulty speaking; excessive yawning; tiredness; difficulty concentrating; constipation or diarrhea; increased urination; mood changes; and neck pain.
 This phase can last for up to two days or as little as two hours before the next phase begins.

 Phase 3, headache: This is most often the worst phase of migraines.
-Symptoms include one-sided headache that can pulse or throb.
+Symptoms include a one-sided headache that can pulse or throb.
 It's made worse by physical activity and lasts up to 72 hours.
-The pain can shift from one side to the other, become noticeable on both sides, or start out on both sides and stay that way throughout the episode.
+The pain can shift from one side to the other, become noticeable on both sides or start out on both sides and stay that way throughout the episode.

 Additional symptoms include: